salmanm-11/salmanm-11/README.md

+# Hi, I'm Salman 👋

--Data Analyst passionate about transforming data into decisions.
-I work across the full stack
+I'm a **Data Analyst** passionate about turning raw data into meaningful insights and decisions.

--SQL & Python for analysis, ML for modeling, Tableau & Power BI for storytelling.
-Always building, always sharing.
-Open to new opportunities.
+## 🛠️ Tools & Skills

+**Languages & Analysis**
--📊 Data Analyst | Python • SQL  • Tableau • Power BI
+- Python • SQL

--🤖 ML & Statistics enthusiast
+**Visualization**
+- Power BI • Tableau • Looker • Excel

+**Other**
+- Statistics • Machine Learning • Data Storytelling

+---

+## 🚀 What I'm Up To

--🔧 Building open-source projects
+- 🔧 Building data projects and sharing them openly
+- 📚 Sharing knowledge with the community

--💡 Sharing knowledge | Open to opportunities
+- 🤝 Open to new opportunities and collaborations

+---